Disploy/disploy/apps/example/README.md

 ## Usage

-You should be already running `yarn dev` in the root of the repository (live transpile typescript), then you can deploy this bot to a Cloudflare Worker with:
+You should be already running `yarn dev` in the root of the repository (live transpile TypeScript), then you can deploy this bot to a Cloudflare Worker with:

 ```bash
 yarn disploy deploy